instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.48

+* Set env var INSTANA_KUBERNETES_REDACT_SECRETS true if agent.redactKubernetesSecrets is enabled.
+* Use feature PSP flag in k8sensor ClusterRole only when podsecuritypolicy.enable is true.

 ### 1.2.47

 * Roll back the changes from version 1.2.46 to be compatible with the Agent Operator installation